-Join Patrick Royal for an in-depth discussion in this video Exploring WSDL, part of Building Web Services with Java EE.
+Join Patrick Royal for an in-depth discussion in this video Exploring WSDL, part of Java EE: Web Services.

 In this video, we're going to look at some available options to customize the auto-generated WSDL file.
 We're going to use code from chapter one, video four, so if you skipped chapter one, you can download the code from the exercise files.
 As we saw in the previous video, the WSDL file is relatively easy to understand, but quite difficult to actually write.
 It's one thing to be able to look at a generated WSDL file and understand what each part does, and another entirely to be able to start with blank text document and write a WSDL file from scratch.